appemit/appemit/README.md

 ### main features:

  - 1  Play web pages or Flash files containing flash in almost any browser, including swf interactive animations, flv movies, etc.
- - 2  Open and manipulate local files in the browser, such as reading PDFs, create, read, edit Office,autoCAD,CATIA files, and support JavaScript code operations.
+ - 2  Open and manipulate local files in the browser, such as reading PDFs, create, read, edit Office,autoCAD,CATIA,barTender files, and support JavaScript code operations.
  - 3  Call third-party DLLs, OCX components, as well as system winApi functions,C#, tcc, python, lua, etc. in the browser.
  - 4  Develop a package plug-in for the local hardware DLL driver module to operate and control local card readers, printers, scanners, high-shooting instruments, U shields and other hardware devices in the web page.
  - 5  Communication between applications, such as chat.